Do you write just one topic per post? Keeping posts granular is easier said than done.

 The length isn’t the issue.
 The goal is to cover just one topic in your post.
 And to make sure that your title properly reflects that.

 Another way to improve your blog is to write evergreen topics.
+Here are six steps to editing your writer’s content.

 Do you write granular posts?
 What is the biggest challenge in blog writing?
 Please share your comments below…